jelmer/lintian-brush/goals.md

 Most things that are out of scope for lintian should be out of scope for lintian-brush as well.
 In particular, updates that require changes to multiple packages probably belong in a different tool.

+Fixing upstream issues is out of scope, even though lintian warns about some of those issues.
+Automatic fixing of these issues belongs in a distribution-agnostic tool.